|Our Lady of Sorrows Parish Church

 |Our Lady of Carmel

 This church was built in 1854-55 and blessed in 1856.
 Its length was doubled in 1927 with the funds donated by Marchioness A.Bugeja who also funded the Parish church.
 The Franciscan Conventuals running the parish church took over its administration in 1929.
+The overgrown tree in front was removed in 2014.

 |Our Lady of Grace Wardija - tal-Imrieha